-Demos strongly supports efforts to adopt Election Day Registration in Vermont.
+Demos strongly supports S.164.
 If passed, Vermont could expect to share the benefits now enjoyed by the six states (Idaho, Maine, Minnesota, New Hampshire, Wisconsin, and Wyoming) that now allow voter registration on Election Day.
 In "High 2004 Turnout for States with Election Day Registration," a recent report released by Demos, turnout in four of the six states with EDR topped the nation.
 They also avoid any significant voter fraud, incur minimal marginal costs and create no unmanageable burdens for election officials.

-I'd like to spotlight one strength in Secretary of State Deb Markowitz's proposal.
+I'd like to spotlight one strength in S.164.
 Most EDR states allow voters to register and then vote at the same location.
 A number of the same-day registration bills introduced in states over the past year contemplate the same one-stop process.
 This one-step process allows voters to register and cast ballots onsite at the polling place, and doesn't require pollworkers to offer would-be voters the choice to cast a provisional ballot that will likely not be counted, or commute to the town clerk's office to register.

-Other states require a multi-step process for same-day registrants.
+Other state proposals require a multi-step process for same-day registrants.
 Eligible citizens would likely go to their polling place, and find out that they were not on the list.
 They would then be offered a provisional ballot that would probably not be counted.
 They would have to reject the provisional ballot, and instead appear at the local registrar's office, complete the registration process, and obtain a notice of acceptance.
 The registrant then needs to present such notice to staff at the polling place in order to vote.
 The additional time and travel required by this multi-step process is likely to discourage eligible citizens from taking advantage of Election Day Registration.